Ziyaafser/Ziyaafser/README.md

 - ⚡ Fun fact: ...
 -->

+“Daily contributions are made via private company GitHub organization.”

 ### About Me:
 🎓 Software Engineering graduate from Universiti Teknologi Malaysia with experience in mobile and web development, IPTV systems, and system integration.
-Skilled in Dart, Java, JavaScript, PHP, SQL, HTML/CSS, with expertise in Flutter, AngularJS, Node.js, Spring Boot, and MicroC/OS-II RTOS.
+Skilled in Dart, Java, JavaScript, PHP, SQL, HTML/CSS, React Native, Next,js with expertise in Flutter, AngularJS, Node.js, Spring Boot, and MicroC/OS-II RTOS.

 🚀Proficient in tools such as Firebase, Git/GitHub, Stripe, Docker, Android Studio, VS Code, Jira, Power BI, and Tableau, applying MVC architecture, Agile practices, and system testing in real-world projects.
 Passionate about building scalable, user-focused applications that make an impact.